 We want our children to aspire to be astronauts, forensic scientist, toxicologist or microbiologist etc. We hope to develop the children’s love of science, in encouraging them to create and explore through the delivery of a practical curriculum.
 We believe that the teaching and learning of Science should inspire children to want to know more about our world and to think and act like Scientists.

 It is our intention to develop scientific knowledge and conceptual understanding.
 We aim to equip the children with knowledge and to develop their understanding of the nature, processes and methods of science through different types of enquiry, which ultimately help them to ask and answer scientific questions about the world around them.

 Our aim is for all children to develop skills, and knowledge and understanding in the following:

 Scientific Knowledge and Conceptual Understanding

 A progression of scientific knowledge and skills.
 The children will develop a secure understanding of key knowledge and concepts.
-They will be able to use technical terminology accurately and apply their mathematical knowledge where appropriate.
+They will be able to use technical terminology accurately and apply their scientific knowledge where appropriate.